 Theory of Mind and Children's Trait Attributions About Average and Typically Stigmatized Peers (PDF) →

 Lapan, C., & Boseovski, J. J. (2015, early view).
 Infant and Child Development. doi: 10.1002/icd.1923

 Cognitive control in social contexts

-We are one of the pioneering research groups investigating how cognitive control is related to processing social information throughout early to late childhood.
+We are one of the pioneering research groups investigating how cognitive control is related to processing and responding to social information throughout early to late childhood.

 The Hierarchical Competing Systems Model Provides a Process Account of Social Decision Making [Letter to the Editor] (PDF) →

 Boseovski, J. J., & Marcovitch, S. (2012).
 Human Development, 7-10.